SwiftUI is not UIKit

 and @Binding

 doing what they were designed to do.
-And letting SwiftUI handle all the complexity that had to be handled manually in UIKit.
+SwiftUI is able to handle all of the complexity that had to be manually orchestrated in UIKit.

 MVVM